tirbal/tirbal/README.md

 ### Records details - Nota Bene

-Note that the order of the player within a team doesn't matter.
+Note that the order of the player within a team, as well as the order of the team, don't matter.
 Hence the 2 following lines are equivalent :

 Jobi,Joba,10,1,Harry,Dawg